Sibling: Contemporary findings

-Today, the flaws and inconsistencies in birth order research eliminate its validity.
+The flaws and inconsistencies in birth order research eliminate its validity.
 It is very difficult to control solely for factors related to birth order, and therefore most studies produce ambiguous results.
 Embedded into theories of birth order is a debate of nature versus nurture.
 It has been disproved that there is something innate in the position one is born into, and therefore creating a preset role.
 Birth order has no genetic basis.

 The social interaction that occurs as a result of birth order however is the most notable.
 Older siblings often become role models of behaviour, and younger siblings become learners and supervisees.
 Older siblings are at a developmental advantage both cognitively and socially.
 The role of birth order also depends greatly and varies greatly on family context.
 Family size, sibling identification, age gap, modeling, parenting techniques, gender, class, race, and temperament are all confounding variables that can influence behaviour and therefore perceived behaviour of specific birth categories.
 The research on birth order does have stronger correlations, however, in areas such as intelligence and physical features, but are likely caused by other factors other than the actual position of birth.
 Some research has found that firstborn children have slightly higher IQs on average than later born children.
 However, other research finds no such effect.
 It has been found that first-borns score three points higher compared to second borns and that children born earlier in a family are on average, taller and weigh more than those born later.
 However, it is impossible to generalize birth order characteristics and apply them universally to all individuals in that subgroup.